-One way of defining an incentive mechanism is to consider it as a system rule, whose goal is to influence participating agents to behave in a certain manner, by rewarding (or punishing) them according to their actions.
+One way to define an incentive mechanism is to consider it as a system rule, whose goal is to influence participating agents to behave in a certain manner, by rewarding (or punishing) them according to their actions.
 For example, in a traditional market, a price is a monetary reward for production and a punishment (a charge) for consumption.
-The designer's task is then to decide on the mechanism to compute and set "prices" in order to reach a specific goal.
+The designer's task is then to decide on the mechanism to compute and set "prices appropriately" in order to reach a specific goal.

 The two most common objectives considered in economics are social welfare maximization (also called economic efficiency) and fairness.
 The social welfare maximization approach considers two user metrics (namely utility and cost for consuming and contributing resources, respectively), which are in general private information.
-It aims at maximizing the total utility minus the total cost, assuming participation is rational (i.e. agents seek to maximize their own net benefit).
-On the other hand, the fairness approach treats all agents equally either by principle, or acknowledging the inability to convey more information.
-Although the choice between these two objectives is controversial across several disciplines such as political philosophy, sociology, and economics, the selection of a certain approach is not always due to economic considerations.
-The complexity of computing optimal prices in many economic problems and/or obtaining the required information, the difficulty of implementing micro-payments, and the mental burden that they may require, are some of the reasons why pricing mechanisms proposed in the literature for addressing many of the aforementioned problems (e.g. [11][9]) are not deployed in practice despite their nice theoretical properties.
+It aims at maximizing the total utility minus the total cost, assuming participation is rational (i.e., agents seek to maximize their own net benefit).
+On the other hand, the fairness approach treats all agents equally either by principle, or by acknowledging the inability to convey more information.